emelanson/Good-Readme-Generator/README.md

 ## Contributing

-If you would like to contribute to the project, please contact me.
+If you want to contribute, contact me.

 ## Tests

-Not applicable.
+N/A

 ## Questions/Contact